Sinking cities: Causes

 Throughout the twenty-first century, as these cities continued to grow, fresh water became an ever more precious resource.
 Due to the dense populations along river deltas, industrial development, and relaxed or no environmental protections, river waters often became polluted.
 This has become an ever more common phenomena in coastal mega-cities, particularly in Asia.
 Many cities are unable to afford costly water treatment systems and are forced to rely heavily on groundwater.
 When groundwater is extracted from aquifers in the subsurface more rapidly than it is able to recharge, voids are created beneath the earth.
 As the ground is loaded, most often through increased development, the soil compresses and land begins to subside.
-Depending on the geology of the region, subsidence may occur rapidly, as in many coastal plains, or more slowly if large bedrock exists in a region.
+Depending on the geology of the region, subsidence may occur rapidly, as in many coastal plains, or more slowly depending on bedrock depth.

+High buildings can create land subsidence by pressing the soil beneath with their weight.
+The problem is already felt in New York City, San Francisco Bay Area, Lagos.

 Examples

 Venice is often referenced as an example of a city suffering from subsidence, however, it is a relatively minor case with mostly historical origins.
-More serious, are the Asian metropolises with concentrations of millions of people living at or even below mean sea level.
+More serious are the Asian metropolises with concentrations of millions of people living at or even below mean sea level.
 Some cities, such as Tokyo, have developed sophisticated techniques for measuring, monitoring, and combating land subsidence.
-But many other large cities (Hanoi, Haiphong, Rangoon, Manila, etc.), particularly in developing nations, have no record of their subsidence, which is far from under control.
+But many other large cities (Hanoi, Haiphong, Yangon, Manila, etc.), particularly in developing nations, have no record of their subsidence, which is far from under control.
 Many cities do not possess the resources necessary to conduct complex, and often expensive, geological, geotechnical, and hydrogeological studies required to accurately measure and model future land subsidence.

 Mexico City is an example of a sinking city that is neither coastal nor low-lying.
 The city was originally constructed by the Aztecs above a large aquifer in the 1300s.
 Subsidence was originally caused by the loading of large Aztec and Spanish structures.
 The city grew rapidly during the nineteenth century, and with it, so did the demand for water.
 By 1854 more than 140 wells had been drilled into the aquifer beneath Mexico City.
 Although the early cultures drew water from the same lakes and aquifers, they were merely 300,000 people as compared to the city's current population of 21 million.
 Today, the historic and densely populated city is rapidly sinking at varying rates between 15 – 46 cm/year.
 The city is also currently plagued with water shortage issues emphasizing a common positive feedback loop that exists within sinking cities.